Zero Tax Up to ₹12 Lakh: What Self-Employed Sellers Actually Need to Know

 Scenario 3 — Freelancer, ₹8 lakh income, invests ₹1.5L in ELSS: Old regime taxable income = ₹6.5 lakh → tax = ₹45,000.
 New regime tax on ₹8 lakh = ₹20,000, rebate applicable = zero (income above ₹7L but below ₹12L — rebate covers it fully).
 New regime wins with zero tax.
 The ELSS investment can continue — it doesn't have to be for tax purposes.

-1. Ask your CA for a dual computation.
-One number under old regime, one under new.
+Ask your CA for a dual computation.
+One number under old regime, one under new, before you submit your ITR.
 If the difference is under ₹10,000, the simplicity of the new regime is worth the switch anyway.

 The ₹12 lakh zero-tax headline is real.
-For most online sellers with modest deductions and sub-₹12 lakh profits, the new regime is a genuine win.
+For most self-employed sellers with modest deductions and sub-₹12 lakh profits, the new regime is a genuine win.
 What it isn't is a blanket instruction for every business owner.
-Five minutes with your CA and the two numbers — old regime vs new — is the only analysis that matters before March 31.
+Five minutes with your CA and the two numbers — old regime vs new — is the only analysis that matters before you file.